6 things to do after a breakup

 Examples of harmful or abusive behaviors include:

-• Trying to control what the other person does, how they look, who they see or who talk to
+- Trying to control what the other person does, how they look, who they see or who they talk to

-• Manipulating a current/previous partner by using threats, insults or guilt
+- Manipulating a current/previous partner by using threats, derogatory terms, insults or guilt

 3. Reconnect with those around you